petersulyok/smfc/ARCHITECTURE.md

 never inspected — they always co-occur with `ns` and vary by board, trigger, and even sensor type (on the same board a genuinely cold BMC shows `no reading` for fans but `disabled` for other sensors, while a reboot that leaves the BMC powered shows `disabled`), so keying on the state column keeps the gate board-agnostic.
-At least one `FAN*` sensor is required so an unpopulated header that stays `ns` forever cannot hold the gate open.
+At least one fan sensor is required so an unpopulated header that stays `ns` forever cannot hold the gate open.

 **Clients skip (b).** Read-only consumers (`smfc-client`) pass `in_client=True` and a short `CLIENT_BMC_INIT_TIMEOUT = 5 s`: they never mutate